stephensong/AssemblyScript/README.md

  --validate, -v         Validates the module.
  --optimize, -O         Runs optimizing binaryen IR passes.
  --silent               Does not print anything to console.
- --text                 Emits text format instead of a binary.

-                        sexpr   Emits s-expression syntax as produced by Binaryen. [default] stack   Emits stack syntax / official text format.

  --target, -t           Specifies the target architecture.

                         wasm32  Compiles to 32-bit WebAssembly. [default]
                         wasm64  Compiles to 64-bit WebAssembly.

- --memorymodel, -m      Specifies the memory model to use.
+ --memory-model, -m     Specifies the memory model to use.

                         malloc        Bundles malloc, free, etc. [default]
                         exportmalloc  Bundles malloc, free, etc. and exports each to the embedder. importmalloc  Imports malloc, free, etc. as provided by the embedder within 'env'. bare          Excludes malloc, free, etc. entirely.

+ --text                 Emits text format instead of a binary.

+                        sexpr   Emits s-expression syntax as produced by Binaryen. [default] stack   Emits stack syntax / official text format.

+ --text-out             Outputs text format alongside a binary using the given file name.
 ```

 Building